SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions.md

 #### Solution

-A point is internal for a given polygon, if the following four conditions are applied **at the same time**:
+A point is internal for a given polygon if the following four conditions are applied **at the same time**:

 * The point is placed to the right from the left side of the rectangle.
 * The point is placed to the left from the right side of the rectangle.